monomelodies/idrisi/README.md

 ### `idrisi-marker`
 A marker on the map.
 If transcluded content is supplied, it is used as the marker instead of the default blueish pin.

+### `idrisi-popup`
+A popup for a marker.
+Should be contained in `idrisi-marker`.
+Adding the necessary `ng-if` or whatever is up to the implementor.
+All contents of the `popup` component are transcluded and used as HTML for inside the popup.